johnosbb/Artificial-intelligence/ObjectDetection/Yolo/ReadMe.md

 The image is divided into an SxS grid of cells (e.g., 13x13 for YOLOv3 with a 416x416 input image).
 Each cell is responsible for predicting objects whose center falls within it.

+In YOLOv3, the typical downsampling factor is 32x.
+This means the input image dimensions (width and height) are divided by 32 to calculate the final grid size.
+So for an image size of 608 X 608 we would end up with a grid of 19x19 in the final prediction layer.

 Each cell predicts B bounding boxes.
 A bounding box includes x,y: Coordinates of the box center relative to the cell and Width and height relative to the image dimensions.
 Each cell also has a confidence score to indicate the likelihood of an object being in the box and the accuracy of the box.
 Each cell also predicts C class probabilities for the object.

 YOLO combines these outputs (bounding boxes + class probabilities) in a single forward pass of the network.
 This enables end-to-end training, unlike region-based methods that split the task into separate stages.